-Use a snipping or screenshot tool to take a photo or video of related content to your Support Ticket.
-Ensure everything is visible, save as a PNG format, don't crop the image too much, don't combine multiple screenshots in a single image.
+Use the Snipping Tool or Steps Recorder to help us understand your issue.
+Ensure that everything is visible, don't crop the image too much, don't combine multiple screenshots in a single image.

 A picture is worth a thousand words, right?
 Attaching a screen capture to your support request will help us quickly understand and ultimately resolve your issue.